NOAA-EMC/NCEPLIBS-g2/README.md

 # G2

 Utilities for coding/decoding GRIB2 messages.
-For more detailed documentation see [grib2.doc] (here)
+For more detailed documentation see [here](grib2.doc)

 Code Manager : Boi Vuong